Pre-Charge Bail Reforms: Key Changes for Police Station Reps

 โ Explain to client: What conditions mean, consequences of breach

-โ Diarise: Extension dates (28 days, 3 months approaching)
+โ Diarise: Extension dates (3, 6 and 9-month points approaching)

 โ Proactive: Contact police about progress, chase decisions